EvangelosBatsalis/JokerApiResults_JavaSwingJPADerbyDB/README.md

 Version of Java is 8 and Netbeans 12 IDE was used to code.

-Project was created using Scrum methodology group of three using Scrum master and product owner we used 3 sprints of one week each (Please take a look from program Backlog).
+Project was created using Scrum methodology, group of three using Scrum master and product owner.
+We used 3 sprints of one week each (Please take a look to program Backlog).
 Trello for agile board and Priority was planned using PokkerPlanning.

 UML and ER-diagrams was designed using visual Paradigm.